Me: This is the only Patrick Troughton story that doesn’t begin with a ‘The’.

 Me: That can’t be right, there’s still eight minutes left.

-Sue: It’s very unusual for the Doctor to hang around for a round of celebratory drinks after he’s defeated the monster.
-Maybe this isn’t over yet.
+Sue: It’s unusual for the Doctor to stay for a round of celebratory drinks after he’s defeated a monster.
+This can’t be over yet.

 Robson walks into the refinery’s control room.